aioobe/aioobe.github.io/_posts/2014-04-13-Programming-Puzzle-Count-von-Walkers-Fence.md

 assetsdir: count-von-walker
 ---

-> This problem was selected as one of eight problems in [KTH Challenge 2014](http://challenge.csc.kth.se/2014/).
+> Here's a programming puzzle I came up with.
+It was selected as one of eight problems in [KTH Challenge 2014](http://challenge.csc.kth.se/2014/).
 The full set of problems for this competition can be found {% include blog_link.html text="here" url="kth-challenge-2014-problems.pdf" %}.

 The old Count von Walker ponders along the fence of his backyard.
 The fence has a repeating pattern with poles in the ground at equal distances.
 Since von Walker has nothing better to do, he counts the number of steps he takes between each pole.